 Gear

-- A second container for straining
+A second container for the strained concentrate.

 How to Make Cold Brew Coffee Concentrate: Step-by-Step